Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Unlike other third-party evaluators which work exclusively for supplement manufacturers and do not report negative findings, ConsumerLab.com's entire focus is on providing information to help consumers and healthcare providers.
 It does this by publishing independent Product Reviews of the products it selects, purchases, and tests.
-These Reviews are funded by membership fees ($42/year) paid by over 75,000 individual online members and subscription fees paid by public and university libraries, hospitals, and other institutions through which hundreds of thousands more consumers and healthcare professionals are able to access ConsumerLab.com.
+These Reviews are funded by membership fees ($47.40/year) paid by more than 80,000 individual online members and subscription fees paid by public and university libraries, hospitals, and other institutions through which thousands more consumers and healthcare professionals are able to access ConsumerLab.com.
 ConsumerLab.com has no other form of membership and is fully owned by its management.

 To further benefit consumers, Product Review reports are supplemented with information about products which have been approved through ConsumerLab.com's Quality Certification Program, which follows the same strict product purchasing and testing protocols of the Product Reviews.
 A company pays a testing fee for its product to be tested in the Quality Certification Program.
 This in no way guarantees the product will pass, nor does it mean that ConsumerLab.com won't select that product, or other products from that company, for future review.

 Attempts to "Shoot the Messenger" -- Correcting Misinformation about ConsumerLab.com